AnaisAguiar1/Eutech/task_2/README.md

 ![](img/40.gif)

-With this we proved that the ssh protocol it's working in our windows firewall.
+With this, we proved that the ssh protocol is working in our windows firewall.

 <br>

 **- HTTP PROTOCOL**

-To allow the HTTP protocol this time we used another option to enable the **port 80** wich is the port that use the **HTTP protol**, to configurate the firewall using this option we have to **configurate the docker file** first using the next lines:
+To allow the HTTP protocol, this time we used another option to enable the **port 80** wich is the port that use the **HTTP protol**.
+To configurate the firewall using this option we have to **configurate the docker file** first using the next lines:

 ```dockerfile
 FROM nginx